1. What are the Disability benefits?

 Partial disability is an option for people who are experiencing a loss of income greater than 20% of their total earnings.
 If you are not totally disabled, but are unable to work your full work schedule due to a documented medical condition, you may qualify for partial disability benefits.
 Documentation of time worked from the onset of your partial work schedule must be submitted with your claim.
 Partial disability benefits are based on the percentage of income lost due to part time work.

-After the completion of the 120 day waiting period and following the approval of your claim, you should receive your initial benefit soon.
+After the completion of the 90-calendar day (Health System) or 120-calendar day (University/Medical Center) waiting period and following the approval of your claim, you should receive your initial benefit soon.
 Continuing monthly income benefits are paid around the 15th of the month for the current month.
 PLEASE NOTE: Your first benefit check may be offset by any Duke salary or accrued time that is paid out in excess of 40% of your salary beyond the benefit waiting period.
 Kiel donations used after the waiting period will offset any disability claim benefit, including retroactively approved claims.

 The disability administrator will review your claim and, when appropriate, direct you to apply for Social Security Disability (SSDI).
 If Social Security Disability is awarded for yourself and/or your dependents, it is subtracted from the benefit paid by the administrator.
 Therefore, a signed Social Security reimbursement agreement must be submitted with your disability claim.